c3lestin/c3lestin.github.io/index.md

 ---

-Microsoft Windows PowerShell is an object-oriented scripting language that can be used to do real system automation, it also  can be used as a day to day tool, PowerShell  is one of the  best automation languages out there for systems administrators.
-Topics covered on this page show only how to use the tool for automation.
-If you are a beginner or want to improve your powershell skill, here is a great blog from  [Kevin Marquette](https://powershellexplained.com/) that can help you do just that.
+Microsoft Windows PowerShell is an object-oriented scripting language that can be used for system automation or simply as a day to day tool, it is one of the  best automation languages out there for systems admins.
+Topics covered on this page only show how to use the tool for automation.
+If you are a beginner or just want to improve your powershell skill, here is a great blog from  [Kevin Marquette](https://powershellexplained.com/) that can help you do just that.